Twitter temporarily restricts conspiracy theorist Alex Jones' account

 Apple and Spotify both removed Jones' podcasts from their respective services.
 Over the weekend, video hosting service Vimeo removed two accounts belonging to Infowars.com for violating its terms of service, Variety reported.

-Twitter has not booted Jones off the social media network.
-Twitter CEO Jack Dorsey said when the other companies took steps to remove accounts linked to him that Jones had not violated any of Twitter's rules.
+After the actions of Google, Apple and Facebook, Twitter's reluctance to remove Jones from its service drew criticism.
+Twitter CEO Jack Dorsey said when the other companies took steps to remove accounts linked to him that Jones had not violated any of Twitter's rules, but CNN found a variety of violations that were then removed by someone with access to his accounts.